Fall-2025-COMP163/project-3-cbarnes547/README.md

 Build a complete modular RPG adventure game demonstrating mastery of **exceptions and modules**.

+## Code Overview

+The project is implemented across seven files that handle distinct game components.
+This includes data loading and validation, character management (stats, leveling, saving), inventory and equipment, quest tracking (acceptance and rewards), and turn-based combat.
+The entire system is held together by the central main.py file, which orchestrates the game loop and uses custom exceptions to manage all errors gracefully.

 ## Getting Started

 ### Step 1: Accept Assignment